-- Teamwork to get the job done, whatever it takes. - Embracing change for growth and seizing opportunities. - Imagination and ideas translated into new and improved programs, services, and facilities. - A positive approach is used when making difficult decisions. - Responsive customer service, operations, and fiscal management.
+- Teamwork to get the job done, whatever it takes. - Embracing change for growth and seizing opportunities. - Imagination and ideas translated into new and improved programs. services, and facilities. - Objectivity in making difficult decisions via a positive approach. - Responsive customer service, operations, and fiscal management.